Kinggerm/GetOrganelleDB/README.md

     get_organelle_config.py -a fungus_mt

-Due to the unstable accessibility to Github in some regions, the `get_organelle_config.py` sometimes fails with connection error (e.g., timeout).
+Due to the unstable accessibility to Github in some regions, the `get_organelle_config.py` sometimes fails with connection error (e.g., timeout, sha256_unmatch).
 However, trying the above command more times will simply work in most cases.

 ### Option 2 Initialization from local files